alexwlchan/alexwlchan.net/src/_drafts/tag-iac-resources.md

 ---

 I originally created these tags to solve the "where is this thing defined" problem.
-I'm in the AWS console, I want to make a change to something, and I want to find the Terraform definition so I can manage the change using infrastructure-as-code.
+I've found something in the AWS console, I want to make a change to it, and I want to find the Terraform definition so I can manage the change using infrastructure-as-code.
 It has been useful for that, but it's also been helpful in other, unexpected ways.

 On one occasion, they highlighted some resources that were defined in multiple places.